Canal Macau

 Canal Macau is a Portuguese-language television channel broadcast in Macau, China.
 Both Canal Macau and its sister, Cantonese language station TDM Ou Mun, are owned by TDM.

 Local programmes usually broadcast daily from 4:00 pm to 1:00 am Macau Time (Except Sunday from 3:00 pm Macau Time for RTP África's África 7 Dias, a weekly news programme from Lusophone countries in Africa).
-As a result, programmes from RTP Internacional (Asia-Pacific feed) are usually relayed for other time schedules (with the exception of football matches).
+As a result, programmes from RTP Mundo (Asia-Pacific feed) are usually relayed for other time schedules (with the exception of football matches).
 In addition, The Catholic Mass broadcasts live on Sunday mornings from the Igreja da Sé.
 Together, these programmes make Canal Macau a 24-hour television service.

 History

 Until 1984, Macao had no television station.
 Viewers depended on TVB and ATV, whose target audience was Hong Kong, and did not meet local necessities.
 The colonial government also lacked a television outlet to air political propaganda in its favor.

 The first known proposal for a television station in Macau came in 1963, when a Hong Kong businessman teamed up with the Pacific Television Corporation of Japan to set up a station there.
 In 1964, local company F. Rodrigues submitted a second proposal to create a television station to suit local interests.
 Both ideas were rejected.
 It wasn't until after 1974 that the plan was revived.
 A working group was established in 1978, by September 1979, it was reported that Rádiotelevisão Portuguesa (RTP) from the Portuguese mainland would reportedly be its owner.
 After the cessation of the RTP-owned broadcasting company, the independent TDM was created, inheriting Rádio Macau and establishing plans for the TV channel.
 Rádio e Televisão de Portugal provided training to provide the locals with the necessary equipment to set up the station.
 On 5 May 1984, a test pattern appeared, one week before regular broadcasts started.

 TDM started television broadcasts on 13 May 1984, on a single UHF channel (channel 30 from Guia Mountain) in Portuguese and Cantonese, with the nightly schedule, 18:00 to 23:00 every evening, being divided between the two languages.
 The first day featured an inaugural speech from governor to Macau Almeida e Costa; the first news bulletin in Portuguese was read by José Alberto de Sousa, while the first in Cantonese was read by Marina Tang.
 The programing was introduced by Johnny Reis (João Sameiro Afonso dos Reis), a well-known Macaese radio personality of the time.
 At the end of 1984, it started producing new television content, including a horse-pulled car racing tournament and the funeral of Ho Yin.
-On 18 November, it aired the Macao Grand Prix with TVB, and on 13 April 1987, the signing of the Luso-Chinese agremeent live by satellite.
+On 18 November, it aired the Macao Grand Prix with TVB, and on 13 April 1987, the signing of the Luso-Chinese agreement live by satellite.